OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

       description "Multi-point to multi-point link";
   }

+  identity link-type-hybrid {
+      base "st:link-type";
+      description "Hybrid links, combination of the other three";
+  }

   /*
-   * Identities related to termination point directionality and role in the link */
+   * Identities related to termination point directionality and role
+   * in the link
+   */

   identity tp-direction {